 George L. Stout (1897-1978) was a pioneer in conservation of historic and artistic works in America, particularly in his application of scientific techniques to art restoration.
 The George Stout Memorial Fund for student awards was established in 1981 and has been supplemented by additional gifts over the years.

 Applications are due December 15.
-The applications are reviewed by members of the AIC Education and Training Committee and a recommendation will be made to the FAIC board for final approval.
+The applications are reviewed anonymously by members of the AIC Education and Training Committee and a recommendation will be made to the FAIC board for final approval.
 Notification of awards will be made six to eight weeks after the deadline.
 Projects should take place six weeks to twelve months after the application deadline.

 Criteria for Review

-- Usefulness of project to the student
+- Usefulness of project to the applicant.

-- Level of participation in the meeting
+- Level of participation in the event.

-- Completeness of the application, including two letters of support
+- Completeness of the application.

 Applications are submitted through our online application portal.
 When you enter the portal, you will be prompted to login to the system using a login ID and password.
 If you already have an account (this should be the case if you are an AIC member or have participated in an AIC or FAIC program), use the same login information you use to access that account.
 If you do not have an account in the system, you can quickly set one up before you begin your application.